dronefly-garden/dronefly/README.md

 # quaggagriff
-Half zebra, half gryphon, the quaggagriff is a Discord bot for naturalists.
-This legendary beast circles the globe, scanning for interesting life & reporting its findings.
+Half zebra, half gryphon, Quaggagriff is a Discord bot for naturalists.

+eBird commands:

+- ,hybrids
+    - starts daily reporting of hybrids seen on eBird recently for a selected region

+iNaturalist commands:

+- coming soon

 Development is early alpha.
 The code is likely to change considerably over the next little while.
 This bot requires:

 - python >= 3.5
-- ebird-api
-- discord.py
+- a discord.py bot token
+- an eBird API key (for eBird commands)

 ## Install